-If you were denied, you will receive a written determination from Maine DOL in the mail.
-There are a number of reasons a claim could be denied; this will be explained in the determination letter you receive.
-You will need to follow the instructions in that written determination letter.
-If you have additional questions, you can submit a question on the Customer Messaging Portal at this link: https://www.maine.gov/labor/contact/index.html.
+If an individual is denied, they will receive a written determination from MDOL in the mail.
+There are a number of reasons a claim could be denied.
+This will be explained in the determination letter they receive.
+They will need to follow the instructions in that written determination letter.
+If they have additional questions, they can submit a question at this link: https://www.maine.gov/labor/contact/index.html.

 Is there an appeal process if my claim was denied?

 If you are not going to be paid unemployment benefits for any reason, Maine DOL will inform you in writing.
 If you are "denied" benefits, "disqualified," or found to be "ineligible" to receive benefits, or if it has been determined that an overpayment has been made, you have the right to file an appeal to review that decision.

 Employer Right of Appeal: If your former employer does not agree with a decision in which the employer is involved, such as a separation from work or refusal of an offer of work, then that employer may also file an appeal on the decision.

 Appeal of Monetary Determination: If you believe your monetary determination is incorrect, call the Claim Center.
 You will be advised to file an appeal.
 While the appeal is pending, Maine DOL will investigate its accuracy and completeness.
 If Maine DOL finds any errors, Maine DOL will correct the amount of the wages.
 If Maine DOL does not find any errors, you will be scheduled for an appeal hearing.